peaclab/PACT/README.md

 transient grid temperature files are saved in ~/src folder as RC_transient_prachi.cir.csv

+# Example Input and outputs
+To run thermal simulations, go to /RuntimeAnalysis/scripts/ and run qsub_10mm.py, qsub_20mm.py, and qsub_Hetero_500um.py .
+You can choose various synthetic power profiles and floorplans within the python script.

 # Potential Error and Solutions:

 Error: cannot find grid mode, go to the 'modelparam' file and add "grid_mode = max" in the '[Grid]' section.